CloudCannon/urban-hugo-bookshop-template/content/_index.md

       show_details: true
       heading: Latest software, greatest perfomance
       subheading: >-
-        As a new agency we get reap the benefits of the latest and greatest.
         We build our websites with the most up to date technology.
 This ensures your website is fast, efficient and reliable for many years.
-      text_color: red
-      button_label:
-      button_link_url:
-      button_variant.select:
-        - Transparent
-        - Filled
     content_arrangement: Right
     image_borders: false
     component_theme: Light